ahdis/fhir-mapping-tutorial/README.md

 "rule_a21c" : for source.a21 as a where not at1.isInteger make target.a21 = 0 // just assign it 0
 ```

+- Transform cast not supported yet. added integer functionality with patch.
+- isInteger is not supported in fhirpath? only option to use matches with regex
+- regex: how to escape \ in map defintion for (\+|-)?\d+ (does give an error message if you using \d or \\d)
+- regex: function matches implementation does not work? changed it, but not sure

-changed it to
+changed it to:

 ```
   rule_a21a: for source.a21 as a make target.a21 = cast(a, "integer")
-  rule_a21b: for source.a21 as a where a21.isInteger() make target.a21 = cast(a, "integer")
+  rule_a21b: for source.a21 as a where a21.matches("[0-9]+") make target.a21 = cast(a, "integer")
-  rule_a21c: for source.a21 as a where a21.isInteger() = false make target.a21 = 0
+  rule_a21c: for source.a21 as a where (a21.matches("[0-9]+")).not() make target.a21 = 0
 ```

 ### issues Step #5: Managing lists, part 1

+working on ...
 repeated elements were not working, improved patched for setProperty that primitive repeated elements get created.

 ### issues step #6: Managing lists, part 2